 Does all of this mean you might have to take on a bit of extra work?
 Yup.
 I want you to keep in mind, this person could end up being your most productive team member if you handle this correctly.
 Also, your team is paying attention and that will bolster and build your credibility with them two-fold.
 Even if this is a situation where both of you agree that it's time for them to move on, if you handle it correctly and professionally, they will be a fan forever.
 And you never know who that person knows and who they are talking to, they too, maybe become your most productive team member.

 What did you think of the series?
 Was it helpful?
-Leave your comments over on Facebook so we can discuss!!
+Leave your comments so we can discuss them!!

 Be a Connected Leader!